artificialsolutions/tie-api-example-twilio-ivr/README.md

 If the output parameter `twilio_customVocabulary` exists, it will be used for custom vocabulary understanding or hints.
 The value should be a string.
 You may provide up to 500 words or phrases, separating each entry with a comma.
 Your hints may be up to 100 characters each, and you should separate each word in a phrase with a space.
 For more details: [https://www.twilio.com/docs/voice/twiml/gather#hints](https://www.twilio.com/docs/voice/twiml/gather#hints)

 ### twilio_customTimeout
 By default, end of speech is detected automatically.
-The `twilio_customTimout` output parameter allows you to set a custom timeout.
+The `twilio_customTimeout` output parameter allows you to set a custom timeout.
 This can come in handy when you ask the user for a number for example.
 In that case you may prefer a longer end of speech detection timeout.

 ### twilio_endCall
 If the output parameter `twilio_endCall` exists, the call will be ended.